 Biopsy: Types of biopsy procedures used to diagnose cancer

-A biopsy is a procedure to remove a piece of tissue or a sample of cells from your body so that it can be analyzed in a laboratory.
-If you're experiencing certain signs and symptoms or if your doctor has identified an area of concern, you may undergo a biopsy to determine whether you have cancer or some other condition.
+A biopsy is a procedure to remove a piece of tissue or a sample of cells from your body so that it can be tested in a laboratory.
+You may undergo a biopsy if you're experiencing certain signs and symptoms or if your health care provider has identified an area of concern.
+A biopsy can determine whether you have cancer or another condition.

-While imaging tests, such as X-rays, are helpful in detecting masses or areas of abnormality, they alone can't differentiate cancerous cells from noncancerous cells.
-For the majority of cancers, the only way to make a definitive diagnosis is to perform a biopsy to collect cells for closer examination.
+Imaging tests, such as CT scans or MRIs, are helpful in detecting masses or irregular tissue, but they alone can't tell the difference between cancerous cells and cells that aren't cancerous.
+For most cancers, the only way to make a diagnosis is to perform a biopsy to collect cells for closer examination.

 Here's a look at the various types of biopsy procedures used to make a cancer diagnosis.

-A needle biopsy is often used on tumors that your doctor can feel through your skin, such as suspicious breast lumps and enlarged lymph nodes.
-When combined with an imaging procedure, such as X-ray, needle biopsy can be used to collect cells from a suspicious area that can't be felt through the skin.
+A needle biopsy is often used on suspicious areas that your health care provider can feel through your skin, such as breast lumps and enlarged lymph nodes.
+When combined with an imaging procedure, needle biopsy can be used to collect cells from an area that can't be felt through the skin.

 Needle biopsy procedures include:

 - Fine-needle aspiration.
 During fine-needle aspiration, a long, thin needle is inserted into the suspicious area.
 A syringe is used to draw out fluid and cells for analysis.

 - Core needle biopsy.
 A larger needle with a cutting tip is used during core needle biopsy to draw a column of tissue out of a suspicious area.

 - Vacuum-assisted biopsy.
 During vacuum-assisted biopsy, a suction device increases the amount of fluid and cells that is extracted through the needle.
 This can reduce the number of times the needle must be inserted to collect an adequate sample.